MUME/play-mume/README.md

 ### Compiling the Source Code

 The best part of Play MUME! is written in TypeScript (`src/*`) and will need to be compiled to JavaScript (`build/*`) before your browser can use it.

+#### Docker

+You can use `docker-compose` to quickly get a working developer environment up and running.
+This will run the TypeScript compiler and expose Play MUME! on port 4000 running on node.js within a Docker container:

+    docker-compose up --build

+#### Alternative

+If you do not want to use Docker you will need to set up your developer environment manually.
 You will need to install TypeScript compiler from https://www.typescriptlang.org and run in `play`:

     tsc